• Every child in NZ <18 years of age is funded for NIS vaccines regardless of immigration status.

 • Plan a catch-up immunisation schedule to protect as soon as possible.

-• Ensure a minimum 4-week (28 day) interval between vaccines of same antigen, except 8-week interval between first two doses of PCV and final two doses of HepB should be at least six months apart.
+• Ensure a minimum 4-week (28 day) interval between vaccines of same antigen, except 8-week interval between first two doses of PCV and MenB and final two doses of HepB should be at least six months apart.

 • When giving different live vaccines, give on same day or minimum 4-week (28 day) interval.